CodingPengwing/SortingVisualizer/README.md

 happening when sorting algorithms are in execution.
 The program runs on a browser window and allows the user to interact with it.

+Current stage: Quick Sort and Merge Sort implemented, other sorting algorithms have yet to be implemented.
+Visualization functionality is not complete.

 Acknowledgement: This project was inspired by Clement Mihailescu's project with the same purpose.
 Some parts of the code have been reused from his project.